DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 A get request with a queue and a timeframe (from, to) is sent to the microservice.
-The replay component creates a new consumer and starts consuming messages from the queue.
-The consumer is stopped after the timeframe is reached.
+The replay component creates a new consumer and starts consuming messages from the queue starting at the first offset of the stream.
+The consumer is stopped after the timeframe is reached or all messages are consumed.
+The consumer does not have any meta information about the queue, leading to the problem that the consumer does not know when the queue is empty or if all messages are consumed.
+To retrieve the needed meta information, a request is sent to the RabbitMQ management API.
 #figure(
 image("../assets/sequence_diagram_get.svg"),
 caption: "Replay Sequence Diagram Get",